jeremy-edward-bauerle/LegendSRD/edited-output/pirates/hand-edit.md

 enemy mast.
 If this attack is successful, then a critical hit is automatically scored on the enemy mast.
 See Cannon Critical Hits.

-Broadside: A broadside consists of several cannons firing simultaneously.
+**Broadside**: A broadside consists of several cannons firing simultaneously.
 All the cannons fired must be of the same time and loaded with the same shot.
 While each shot is less accurate than a single shot attack, filling the air with that much lead does aid immensely.
 A broadside attack, therefore, has a +20% bonus to the Gunnery test, often counter-acting the penalty from the